abetkin/ponytest/README.md

 ## How it works

 As you probably presumed, `unittest` is not designed to be extended.
-Ponytest therefore (almost) doesn't mess with the testing machinery of `unittest`, overriding single `loadTestsFromTestCase` method of the test loader.
-It creates a subclass of the testcase passed, wrapping its test methods.
+Ponytest therefore (almost) doesn't mess with the testing machinery of `unittest`.
+It overrides single `loadTestsFromTestCase` method of the test loader, creating a subclass of the testcase passed, that wraps test methods of the parent:

 ```python
 class PONY_MyTest(MyTest):